Blackmamoth/Simple-Profiler/README.md

     APP_MEDIA_PATH = path_to_directory_for_file_storage
    ```

-3. Add the following environment variables to the `.env` file for node:
+3. Add the following environment variables to the `.env` file for python client:

    ```python
     APP_MEDIA_PATH = path_to_directory_for_file_storage